tomrw/es6-promise-extended/README.md

 # es6-promise-extended
-As extension to the [es6-promise](https://www.npmjs.com/package/es6-promise) library, which brings the finally method and deferred promises.
+A lightweight extension to the [es6-promise](https://www.npmjs.com/package/es6-promise) library, which brings a finally clause and deferred promises, alongside the es6-promise Promise object and static methods.

 ## Building and testing
 * `npm install` To install all dependencies